-"Tambade Bee- Surna Hinga Randai (Hummana)/ Red Bean Yam Asafoetida flavored Curry" ... here is a traditional delicacy from GSB Konkani Saraswat Cuisine .... tastes great served with rice or shevai ...
+"Tambade Bee- Surna Hinga Randai (Hummana)/ Red Bean Yam Asafoetida flavored Curry" ... hummana is a simple traditional delicacy from GSB Konkani Saraswat Cuisine often prepared with both veggies/ pulses as well as a fish curry .... tastes great served with rice or shevai ...
 Yummilicious ....

 ** Dried Red beans are favorite of almost all Amchies in fact I think most Indians love it.
 These are not to be mistaken with Rajma which is darker in color while these are light colored.
 I guess there are many pulses and beans all round the world that are similar with different names or slight differences, however they all belong to the same family, I guess.
 We amchies/ GSB konkani saraswats usually use the light colored variety ones that are not only easy to cook but tastier, softer and healthier too.